livekit/node-sdks/README.md

 ## Webhooks

 The JS SDK also provides helper functions to decode and verify webhook callbacks.
 While verification is optional, it ensures the authenticity of the message.
-LiveKit webhooks are signed with API key/secret pair.
+See [webhooks guide](https://docs.livekit.io/guides/webhooks) for details.

 ```typescript
 import { WebhookReceiver } from 'livekit-server-sdk';